dotnev/Nev/SYNTAX.md

 Syntax:
  XMLDeclaration: true
  SyntaxChecks: FormalChecks
 ```
 We'll know what is every property equal but every thing we'll know in it's time

+at first i should say the Extension of ViteSharp lang is vs/🚀
 <details>
 <summary>Variables</summary>